duju211/rvest_tsg/README.md

 We want to finish the analysis by creating a wordcloud of the scraped content.

-Define the number of top words:
+Define the number of words we want to display:

     top_n_words <- 200L